 Credit card debt can pile up.
 For some of us, it can quickly reach an unmanageable point.
 If the amount you charge on your cards is more than you are paying, your balances can become enormous before you know it.
-If your cards have high interest, it can be hard to dig yourself of out the hole.
+If your cards carry high interest, too, it can be extremely hard to dig yourself of out the hole.

 One way to work the problem is to to find a way to keep your interest rates low, in order to keep your monthly payments low.
 Unfortunately, if your debt level keeps rising or if you miss a single payment, it will be very hard to find a low interest bill consolidation loan.

 One solution to managing out-of-control credit cards and other debts is through low-interest bill consolidation loans.
 If you qualify, you can use a low-interest bill consolidation loan to pay off high interest credit cards or other loans.
 Depending on how much debt you have and the size of the debt consolidation loan you qualify for, you may need only one loan to consolidate all your debt.

 However, a low interest debt consolidation loan can only do so much.
 It doesn't reduce your debt.
 It merely resets your interest rate so you can start pay it off faster.
 To get out of debt, you need to establish a plan of attack.
 Before you consolidate your debt in a bill consolidation loan you need to:

 A secured bill consolidation loan is one where you provide collateral for the loan.
 Collateral is anything the lender can redeem if you default on your payments, such as a home, vehicle, or in the case of a business, inventory or equipment.